HMS Despatch (D30): Construction and career

 18.2.43. - At 13.45hrs HMS Despatch intercepted Spanish ship Monte Naranco in position 14-42N, 23-01W and placed an armed guard aboard and ordered the Greek destroyer HHelMS Adrias to escort her for one day towards Gibraltar.

 Despatch was present at the Normandy landings in June 1944.
 She was the headquarters ship for the Mulberry harbours.
 Whilst at Mulberry 'B' Despatch was present for the visit of H.M.
 King George VI.
 For her HQ Ship role, Despatch had had all her original guns removed and replaced with 16 Bofors 40 mm Anti-Aircraft guns manned by army gunners from 127th (Queen's) Light Anti-Aircraft Regiment, Royal Artillery, to support her role as "Traffic Control" in building the Mulberry Harbour at Arromanches.
-Commander White was allocated landing pass "number one" for Arromanches.
+Her captain, Commander R.T.
+White DSO**, was allocated landing pass "number one" for Arromanches.

 Despatch was reduced to reserve in January 1945, and sold on 5 April 1946 for scrapping.
 She arrived at the yards of Arnott Young, of Troon, Scotland on 5 May 1946 to be broken up.